cminyard/linux-ipmi/Documentation/watchdog/watchdog-kernel-api.rst

   also take care of checking if pretimeout is still valid and set up the timer accordingly.
 This can't be done in the core without races, so it is the duty of the driver.
 * set_pretimeout: this routine checks and changes the pretimeout value of the watchdog.
 It is optional because not all watchdogs support pretimeout notification.
-The timeout value is not an absolute time, but the number of seconds before the actual timeout would happen.
+The timeout value is not an absolute time, but the time before the actual timeout would happen.
 It returns 0 on success, -EINVAL for "parameter out of range" and -EIO for "could not write value to the watchdog".
 A value of 0 disables pretimeout notification.

   (Note: the WDIOF_PRETIMEOUT needs to be set in the options field of the watchdog's info structure).